alteryx/featuretools/docs/source/guides/dfs_with_dask_entitysets.rst

     fm_computed

-While this is a simple example to illustrate the process of using Dask dataframes with Featuretools, this process will also work with entitysets containing multiple entities, as well as with aggregation primitives.
+While this is a simple example to illustrate the process of using Dask dataframes with Featuretools, this process will also work with an ``EntitySet`` containing multiple entities, as well as with aggregation primitives.

 Limitations
 -----------
 There are many parts of Featuretools that are difficult to implement in a distributed environment and several primitives that are not well suited to operate on distributed dataframes.
-As a result, there are some limitations when creating Dask entitysets and then using these entitysets to generate a feature matrix.
+As a result, there are some limitations when creating a Dask ``Entityset`` and then using it to generate a feature matrix.
 The most significant limitations are reviewed in more detail in this section.

 Supported Primitives
 ********************
-When creating a feature matrix from a Dask entityset, only certain primitives can be used.
-Computation of certain features is quite expensive in a distributed environment, and as a result only a subset of Featuretools primitives are currently supported when using a Dask entityset.
+When creating a feature matrix from a Dask ``EntitySet``, only certain primitives can be used.
+Computation of certain features is quite expensive in a distributed environment, and as a result only a subset of Featuretools primitives are currently supported when using a Dask ``EntitySet``.

-To obtain a list of the primitives that can be used with Dask entitysets, you can call ``featuretools.list_primitives()``.
+To obtain a list of the primitives that can be used with a Dask ``EntitySet``, you can call ``featuretools.list_primitives()``.
 This will return a table of all primitives.
-Any primitive that can be used with a Dask entityset will have a value of ``True`` in the ``dask_compatible`` column.
+Any primitive that can be used with a Dask ``EntitySet`` will have a value of ``True`` in the ``dask_compatible`` column.

 .. ipython:: python